Learning Beyond The Classroom

 Your application MUST BE COMPLETED in FULL (including all required attachments and payment) to begin your placement process.
 Be advised that the online application system will not save information and allow you to complete the application later.
-To apply you MUST attach: 1) resume; 2) photo; 3) paragraph stating your interest to intern - Please submit all Word docs.
+To apply you MUST attach: 1) resume; 2) photo; 3) paragraph stating your interest to intern - Please submit attachments as Word documents.

-Once we receive your completed application, the assigned Internship Coordinator will contact the student to set up a screening interview within 7 business days.
+Once we receive your completed application, an Internship Coordinator from The Education Cooperative will contact the student to set up a Skype screening interview.